Travelgate/documentation/docs/apps/distribution/files/master-files/hotels.md

 ## Create and Upload your Hotel Master File

 To get started, create your hotel master file in the correct format and then upload it to your FTP account.
 We've provided a template file below ⬇️ to help you with this process.
-Just click on the file name, add your own rules, save it in CSV format, and then upload it to the corresponding folder in your FTP.
+Just click on the file name, add your data, save it in CSV format, and then upload it to the corresponding folder in your FTP.

 ```mdx-code-block